mpv-player/mpv/README.md

 Compiling with full features requires development files for several external libraries.
 Below is a list of some important requirements.

-The mpv build system uses *waf*, but we don't store it in your source tree.
-The script './bootstrap.py' will download the latest version of waf that was tested with the build system.
+The mpv build system uses [waf](https://waf.io/), but we don't store it in the repository.
+The `./bootstrap.py` script will download the latest version of waf that was tested with the build system.

 For a list of the available build options use `./waf configure --help`.
 If you think you have support for some feature installed but configure fails to